 9 August 2018

 Hiked today closer to Yosemite.
 The Ranger at Tuolumne said it should be okay.
 So Dad and I packed up and left.
 We wanted to see Cathedral Lake, and did we ever!
 This place is a treasure among treasures.
 I feel like we are standing in a National Geographic special edition spread!
 We set up camp beneath the towering mountains and washed up in their beautiful basin.
 This place is below 10000ft so it should be a comfortable sleep tonight.
 Planning on another mountain pass tomorrow.
-So it's bed early tonight.
+So it's to bed early tonight.
 Oh, and did I mention that we have the entire lake to ourselves!
 How lucky are we?
 At least the fires are good for something (driving people away).

 P.S.
 God is real.